denniswon/intel-tdx-zk-prover/README.md

 TDX Prover is a Rust Rest Api service built with Rust's Axum framework for providing Intel TDX DCAP attestation verification capabilities including DCAP verification zero knowledge proof (Groth16) using sp1 zkvm.

+The service manages three main entities: agents, attestation requests, and attestations.
+It uses the Axum web framework and SQLx for database access, with a PostgreSQL backend.
+The primary function is to verify TDX DCAP attestations and generate cryptographic proofs of verification.

 ## Features

 This project uses Axum framework and SQLx for DB access layer for storing agent, request, and attestation data.
 It includes three basic routes: agent, request, and attestation.